4. Pre-Journey Checks

 Warning

 Tyre Bulging & Punctures - Bulging tyres & or punctures are dangerous.
-You should refrain from going near as they can burst due to high levels of pressure inside.

 - If you spot a bulge or puncture in your tyre refrain from operating the vehicle, move away from the tyre and contact your employer.

-- Brake Disc
+- Brake disc

-- Brake Caliper Assembly
+- Brake caliper assembly

 Attention